Continue reading on this page for more information on how to apply, admission types, or how to return to TROY.

 NOTE: Graduate credit taken while enrolled as a post master’s degree student is not admissible as degree credit unless it is approved by the program director and is limited to a total of six semester hours.

-Unofficial documents may be uploaded to the myTROYu application for consideration by our admissions staff.
+Unofficial documents may be uploaded to the TROY Application Profile for consideration by our admissions staff.

 Types of Graduate Admission